archonology/Node-Readme-Maker/README.md

 Once you've cloned this repo or created your fork and pulled it down to your local machine:
 1. Run `npm install` in your command line.
 Make sure your terminal is open inside the root file of the project's folder.
 2. Run `npm start` in your terminal.
+3. Modify the readMe template literal to contain your own info (this way you wont have to enter your own email, website, github handle, etc. every time you want to make a new readme).
 3. Answer the questions to complete the Inquirer prompt.
 4. Upon answering all the questions, you will see your answers logged in the command line.
 5. Check the `dist` folder in the project: that is where your new README.md has been printed.
+6. Fill in any blank info -- I find that a generator like this is faster for formatting, but it slows you down if you want to write longer paragraphs or create lists within sections.
+Also, linking photos in the command line can be cumbersome, so you will need to drop any screenshot locations in after the readme is generated, too.

 **Important:** make sure to copy your new README before creating another one in the terminal.
 The README.md will be overwritten each time a new Inquierer prompt is completed.